-If you have not previously received a bachelor's degree, you must apply for a federal Pell Grant before you can be considered for other financial aid.
-You can easily do so by following the instructions on the FAFSA.
+If you have not previously received a bachelor's degree, you must complete the FAFSA process before you can be considered for other financial aid.
 All financial aid applicants who are California residents should also apply for a Cal Grant from the California Student Aid Commission.
-The application (FAFSA) postmark deadline for consideration for these awards is March 2.
-Additional information and instructions are included with the FAFSA.
+The application postmark deadline for consideration for these awards is posted in the Financial Aid Office.

 After analyzing the information on your FAFSA, the processing service will send you a Student Aid Report (SAR).
-When you receive the SAR you should bring it to the Financial Aid Office to determine what other forms you will need to complete.
-Other required documents may include copies of federal income tax returns and/or verification of untaxed income and other information reported on the FAFSA.
-If you have attended other schools or colleges since graduating from high school, and are a mid-year transfer student, you may be asked to submit a Financial Aid Transcript from the most recent institution attended, regardless of whether or not aid was received.
+When you receive the SAR please bring it to the Financial Aid Office to determine what other forms you will need to complete.
+Other required documents may include copies of federal income tax returns and/ or verification of untaxed income and other information reported on the FAFSA.